The Greenspan/DIR™ Model and Greenspan Floortime® are Strength-Based

 • As the child begins to master Milestone 3, the child consistently responds within interactions (closing circles) and begins to initiate interactions (opening circles).

-• Initially this sub-capacity is used to get a caregiver’s attention and also to help get different needs met.
+• Initially this sub-capacity is used by the child to get a caregiver’s attention and also to help get different needs met.

 • By engaging in fun and frequent interactions within a meaningful relationship with an adaptive adult, Milestones can become mastered.